qgis/QGIS-Documentation/docs/user_manual/processing/modeler.rst

 in the final algorithm dialog; they can be hidden by deactivating :menuselection:`View --> Show Comments`.

+Your model can be run in various ways:

-You can run your algorithm any time by clicking on the |start| :sup:`Run model` button.
-When using the editor to execute a model, any non-default values will be saved in the inputs.
+* You can run the whole model by clicking on |start| :sup:`Run Model...` from the toolbar or :menuselection:`Model -->` |start| :menuselection:`Run Model...`: when using the editor to execute a model, any non-default values will be saved in the inputs.
   This means that executing the model at a later time from the editor will have the dialog prefilled with those values on any subsequent run.
+* You can select elements of the model and run only that subset of the model: press the |runSelected| :guilabel:`Run Selected Steps...` option from the :menuselection:`Models -->` menu or from the contextual menu of a selected algorithm.
+  The initial state will be taken from any previous executions of the model through the editor, so results from previous steps in the model are available for the selected steps.
+  This makes it possible to fix parts of a large model, without having to constantly run the entire model to test.
+  Especially useful when earlier steps in the model are time consuming.
+* You can run a subset of the model, starting from a specific algorithm: right-click the algorithm and select |start| :guilabel:`Run from Here...`.
+  Likewise, values are taken from previous executions.

-In order to use the algorithm from the toolbox, it has to be saved and the modeler dialog closed, to allow the toolbox to refresh its contents.
+* In order to use the algorithm from the Processing Toolbox, it has to be saved and the modeler dialog closed, to allow the toolbox to refresh its contents.

 Documenting your model